xaelleone/spondue/README.md

-# spondue
+# Spondue
-Splendor playing interface and AI
+Splendor- and spendee-inspired playing interface and AI